What We Believe

 We hope to be a humble community where we want to learn, listen, and know that much of what we may believe and do needs to be transformed and shaped by the Lord.
 We want to listen to the Holy Spirit.
 The strongest statement we can say in fellowship is, “I am probably right but I might be wrong.”
 We know that with more eyes we have clearer vision.
 We want to be life-long learners and listen more than talk and be willing to say “I’m sorry.
 Got it wrong.”
 We try not to take ourselves too seriously.
 We make fun of ourselves, wear Mickey Mouse watches, and know we have many faults, foibles, and failures.

 With no outward journey, we become insular and provincial.
 Service reflects real faith.
 Our church strives to hold three aspects in tension – spiritual, social, and service.
 If we neglect any of the three, we would be a fourth “S” – sick.
 We desire to be all-in when following Jesus.
 We remember how the Bible tells us that we need to always have a heart for the poor, the imprisoned, the houseless, the stranger in the neighborhood, the widow, the unchurched.
 We are always reminded that our humble Lord Jesus is the one who washed people’s feet.
 We are to be community–centered.
 It’s not all about us.
 We know that the community is a large place that goes beyond Hawaii, and so we will travel to other countries to serve those in need.

 WHO WE ARE

-We are Christians who believe in Jesus Christ and trust Him to lead our lives.
+We are Christians who believe in Jesus Christ and trust Him to lead our lives because He is the Savior and Messiah who died for our sins.
 We believe in one God who revealed Himself and His plans for us in the Bible and especially through the life, death, and resurrection of Jesus Christ.